department-of-veterans-affairs/va.gov-team/products/public-websites/legacy-rates/README.md

 * We need to maintain legacy rate information
 * There's no SEO impact of saving legacy pages [like benefits.va.gov does]

-Solution Hypotheses
+Solution Hypotheses/Bets:
 * Legacy rates:
     * Create an “archive” of all legacy pages off the root with a new year e.g. rates/2019 that would be the old version of the page as it previously was.
 Involves cloning the older page in Drupal
     * Create a PDF of old rates pages to link out to
 * On-going maintenance:
     * Drupal table field
-    * Massive spreadsheet for stakeholders to fill out broken out by worksheet within.
+    * Spreadsheet for stakeholders to fill out broken out by worksheet within.
 Would be manual to incorporate those ourselves.
+      * We'd start with a "template" for the spreadsheet that the stakeholders would fill out.
+We'd then upload it for them into Drupal.

 Next Steps
 * Think through problems/assumptions